SESYNC-ci/introdb-lesson/docs/_slides_md/tables.md

 ## Exercise 1

 Study the "Columns" and "Script" tabs for the species table.
-Pick a field that is currently allowed to be null, and guess how to re-write the script beginning with `CREATE TABLE` to prohibit null values in the database.
+Pick a field that is currently allowed to be null, and guess how you would write a script beginning with `CREATE TABLE species` to prohibit null values in the database.